Genetics: Pure Highland Ethiopian Sativa Landrace

 Climate: Cwb – Subtropical highland climate or oceanic climate with dry winters

 Harvest: November in outdoor environment in Ethiopia.
-13 up to 16 weeks (indoor) depending on plant.
+13 up to 17 weeks

 Grow type: Outdoor, greenhouse, indoor